Jeddah Corniche seafront with King Fahd Fountain in the background

 Al-Balad is the reason Jeddah is on the heritage tourism map.
 The UNESCO-listed old city contains some of the finest surviving examples of traditional Hijazi architecture in the world — coral-stone buildings up to five storeys tall, with elaborately carved wooden balconies (Rawasheen) that provided shade and ventilation in the pre-air-conditioning era.

 The neighbourhood fell into disrepair through much of the 20th century but has been undergoing active restoration since the 2010s.
 The Al-Shafi’i Mosque, Nassif House, and the traditional souks are the principal sights.
-Evening is the best time to visit — Al-Balad becomes lively after dark and the lighting gives the carved facades their best appearance.

-The Corniche and Waterfront
+The Corniche, Fountain, and Waterfront

 Food and Eating Out

 Jeddah has the best seafood in Saudi Arabia.
 The Red Sea location means fresh fish and shellfish are central to the local diet.
-Restaurants along the Corniche and in Al-Balad serve grilled hamour (grouper), shrimp, and crab.
-Mutabbaq — stuffed pastry with meat and eggs — is a Jeddah street food staple.
-Saleeg, the Hijazi rice dish cooked with milk and broth, is another regional speciality worth trying.

 Where to Stay